libTriton version 1.0 build 1588

 Returns true if regId is a GRP.

-Definition: arm32Cpu.cpp:160
+Definition arm32Cpu.cpp:160

 TRITON_EXPORT triton::arch::endianness_e getEndianness(void) const